pratikitsw/WeatherAndroidApp/README.md

 This application is built using the Model-View-ViewModel (MVVM) architecture combined with the Repository pattern, effectively separating the user interface, business logic, and data management.

 # How It Works
-- User Interface: The app opens to a main weather screen displaying the default city’s weather—Munich.
+- User Interface: The app opens to a main weather screen displaying the lastly search city or current location.
 - City Search: When a user enters a city name in the search bar, the process begins.
 - Data Retrieval: The ViewModel interacts with the Repository, which calls the OpenWeatherMap API to fetch the weather data for the specified city.
 - Data Handling: Once the API returns the weather information, the Repository passes this data back to the ViewModel.